matias-ceau/scripts/docs/scripts/launch_tmux_with_music_player.sh.md

 ### Notes

-- Ensure that both `tmux` and `cmus` are installed on your system before running the script.
+- Ensure you have `tmux` and `cmus` installed on your Arch Linux system for the script to function correctly.
-- To detach from the tmux session, you can use the shortcut `Ctrl + b`, followed by `d`.
-- To close the session when done, simply exit cmus or type `exit` in the tmux command line.
+- This script is ideal for users who want to keep their music player running in a separate, manageable session.

 > **Critique:**
-> - Consider adding checks to ensure `tmux` and `cmus` are installed before attempting to start them, improving the script's robustness.
+> The script is straightforward and effectively achieves its purpose; however, it lacks error handling.
+Consider adding checks to ensure `tmux` and `cmus` are both installed before attempting to run them, which can enhance user experience by providing meaningful feedback if dependencies are missing.
+Additionally, you might want to include a feature that can check if the session already exists to avoid creating multiple sessions with similar names.
-> - Implementing a mechanism to notify the user if the session already exists could prevent confusion.
-> - The script could be extended to allow for command-line arguments, enabling users to specify the session name or player options dynamically.